 While the concept of backing up an optical disc, an audio CD, game DVD or video DVD for example, is fairly straightforward, mounting is not necessarily.

 The idea here is to make available the contents of the disc as if it would have been inserted into an optical drive connected to the system.

-Since you don't need an optical drive for that, you can make available contents of discs on a system that has not access to a compatible drive or lacks the original disc instead.
+Since you don't need an optical drive for that, you can make available contents of discs on systems that has not access to a compatible drive or lack the original disc.

 One of the core benefits here is that you can mount multiple discs at once limited only by the number of drive letters made available by the operating system.

 Additionally, access to virtual images improves the performance of the operation by a lot.

 What disk images are used for

 - To backup optical discs, to keep the original save or make it available on systems without optical drive or access to the original.

 - To distribute content.
 Microsoft makes available copies of its Windows operating system as ISO images for instance that users can then burn to disc or Flash drive.

 - On the dark side of the Internet to distribute games, movies, music, and software as 1:1 copies.